Joystream/hydra/packages/hydra-common/README.md

 # Common Hydra tools

-This package contain general purpose utility methods shared by Hydra packages
+This package contains core Hydra interfaces exposed to the mappings.
+It has minimal external dependencies.